 **Disconnect non-essential hardware**

 Problems can also be hardware-related.
-Disconnect non-essential peripherals during the Windows 10 installation, such as secondary monitors, printers, phones, external hard drives, and other USB devices.
+Disconnect non-essential peripheral equipment during the installation of Windows 10, such as secondary monitors, printers, phones, external hard drives and other USB devices.
 Hardware can be reconnected after installation.
-If problems occur again, new drivers or incompatible hardware may be the cause.
+In recurring problems, new driver’s or incompatible hardware may be the cause.

 **Redownload upgrade files**

 Corrupted installation files can also cause a blue screen.
-Use the Disk Cleanup utility to remove previously downloaded installation files and let Windows Update redownload the files for a new upgrade attempt.
+Use the Disk Cleanup utility to delete previously downloaded installation files and let Windows Update re-download the files for a new upgrade attempt.
 Follow these steps to use Disk Cleanup:

 1. Search for Disk Cleanup via Start and open it.